Usage

 Deezy creates per-job temporary directories under the configured temp base.
 By default

-is false and each run uses a short unique per-run directory so concurrent
+--keep-temp is false and each run uses a short unique per-run directory so concurrent

 runs of the same file/track won't collide and can be removed automatically.
 When --keep-temp